Bob and George: Storyline

-The first 6 months or so were filler comics with the cast of Mega Man participating in humorous actions, the attack of the Yellow Devil (who would later become Nate), and a parody of the first Mega Man game.
+The first 6 months or so were filler comics with the cast of the Mega Man franchise participating in humorous actions, the attack of the Yellow Devil (who would later become Nate), and a parody of the first Mega Man game.

 Near the end of the first year, Bob and George, the title characters, were finally introduced.
 While George was a recolor of Mega Man, Bob was a recolor of Proto Man.
 Bob tried to kill everyone in the Mega Man Universe, but was later stopped by Nate.

 In the second year, X arrived from the future to assist Mega Man in a parody of Mega Man 2.
 After a series of filler comics, Mynd (a recolor of Sigma) appeared and killed everyone in the cast except the title characters who later stop him.
 They were later revived by the Author.

 The third year begins with George accidentally traveling back to the events of Mega Man 3.
 This is followed by the attack of Evil Mega Man (later revealed to be the Helmeted Author).

 The fourth and fifth years follow the same basic structure, covering the events of Mega Man 4 and Mega Man 5, and the attack of the Helmeted Author and Non-Alternate Mynd (different from Mynd).

 In the sixth year, the X in the present is awakened and attempts to assimilate the entire cast, although he is stopped by George.
 This is followed by the Robot Master Tournament story arc and the Mega Man 6 parody.